Why Voting for Independent Candidates Isn't a Wasted Vote

 Instead of supporting tax cuts, the Republican group began emphasizing fiscal balance.
 This shift in policy was due to the potential loss of conservative votes to Perot's party.
 Party candidates may also force major parties to face controversial or hazardous subjects.
 For instance, the Green Party's Ralph Nader and the Libertarian Party's Gary Johnson have both pushed for the legalization of marijuana.
 The Libertarian Party focuses on individual liberty and limited government.
 While the Libertarian Party has not been able to win many elections, it has managed to influence policies and debates.

-Encouraging Electoral Reform and a More Proportional Representation
+Encouraging Electoral Reform and Better Representation

 Electoral reform is necessary to ensure that parties represent the people's will.
 More representative politics can be achieved by improving election laws and regulations.
 Party candidates can advocate for expanded ballot access.
 Several states need thousands of signatures for such contestants to get on the ballot box.
 Some party contestants have openly criticized this unjust restriction, resulting in ballot access.
 Independent party contestants can also promote ranked-choice voting.
 This aspect of political science allows voters to rank their party contestants instead of simply choosing one.
 A third party can gain traction since this will not be a wasted vote.
 For example, in Maine, Lisa Savage's party took 33% of the vote in 2020 without spoiling the election.